liguowang/cobind/docs/comparison.rst

 Compare different metrics
 --------------------------

-`CTCF <https://en.wikipedia.org/wiki/CTCF>`_ (CCCTC-binding factor) co-localizes with `cohesin <https://en.wikipedia.org/wiki/Cohesin>`_ complex (including SMC1, SMC3, RAD21/SCC1, STAG1/SA1, STAG2/SA2) to establish chromatin loops and regulate gene expression.
+70-95% of `CTCF <https://en.wikipedia.org/wiki/CTCF>`_ binding sites are also bound by `cohesin <https://en.wikipedia.org/wiki/Cohesin>`_ complex (including SMC1, SMC3, RAD21/SCC1, STAG1/SA1, STAG2/SA2) to establish chromatin loops and regulate gene expression [#f1]_ [#f2]_.

-We evaluate the overlaps between `CTCF <https://en.wikipedia.org/wiki/CTCF>`_  binding sites and the binding sites of 1200 other transcription factors.
+We evaluated the overlaps between `CTCF <https://en.wikipedia.org/wiki/CTCF>`_ binding sites and the binding sites of 1200 other transcription factors, to see if cohesin proteins were ranked on the top of the list.

 Based on the ranks of cohesin complex proteins, `Overlap coefficient (O) <https://cobind.readthedocs.io/en/latest/usage/overlap.html>`_ and `NPMI <https://cobind.readthedocs.io/en/latest/usage/NPMI.html>`_ are the best two metrics to quantify overlapping.